The current status as of March 8th 2018 is as follows:

 Finished the interior last night about 2am, also putting the finishing details on a complete detail all the way down to removing the wheels, and cleaning them and the wheel wells.

 Here's the bad news.
 I got rear ended on my way to the 928 get together this morning.
-The car is bent pretty bad, showing a slight bend in the roof, as well as visable frame damage in the right rear wheel well.
+The car is bent pretty bad, showing a slight bend in the roof, as well as visible frame damage in the right rear wheel well.
 The floor above the gas tank is bowed and there appears to be damage to the battery box structure as well.

 January 1st 2007